supperac/supperac.github.io/about.md

 加油~~~

-If you are interested in my topics or you want to correct me on something I includeed in my blog, Feel free to talk to me.
+If you are interested in my topics or you want to correct me on something I talked about in my blog, Feel free to talk to me.
 There is no comment section on my blog, but you can reach me at tiantianlu91@hotmail.com<br>
 or my [Linkedin](https://www.linkedin.com/in/tiantianlu/)